pdorrell/number-zoomer/docs/issues/extreme-vertical-graph.md

   but it will not be the full red line from 0 to the edge (or edges).

 One possible solution is simply to make sure that X=0 is always included in the set of X values if X=0 is indeed within the current world X-range.
+(This means that 0 will have to be inserted into the list of positions after the last negative position and before the first positive position.)

 This will force at least one screen point to appear in the filtered `screenPoints` variable in `canvasEquationGraph`.
 However this could result in a situation where there are no